 Double Caramel Cake: Southern caramel cake…yellow cake with a boiled caramel frosting that will indeed break your will or your diet.

-So in a comment on my last post, Lis, asked if I knew of a recipe for caramel cake.
+So in a comment on my last post, a reader asked if I knew of a recipe for caramel cake.

 Indeed, I happened to have one.